Ondsel-Development/website/blog/2024-07-03/bom-tool.md

 For now, we are shipping the BOM tool as part of the Assembly workbench, but the plan is to make it a feature that looks and behaves more like a core feature.
 You can already use it even if there is no assembly in your project, but you have to switch to the Assembly workbench to use it.
 And that is one of the things where we want your feedback.

 We requested a conversation with the upstream design working group, and for that, it would be great to have more use cases readily available to discuss.
 So we are looking for feedback from developers and users alike to tell us if our approach is sound and allows for the possible use cases we listed above.

-You can drop by the upstream [issue tracker](https://github.com/FreeCAD/FreeCAD/issues) and file a request or a bug report or you can join our [Discord server](https://discord.gg/7jmzezyyfP) (the #assembly-wb chat) and tell us what you think.
+Are you interested?
+Please drop by the upstream [issue tracker](https://github.com/FreeCAD/FreeCAD/issues) and file a request or a bug report or you can join our [Discord server](https://discord.gg/7jmzezyyfP) (the #assembly-wb chat) and tell us what you think.